-- We interrupt your water between 5am and 9am and/or 5pm and 11pm.
+- We interrupt your water between 5 am and 9 am or 5 pm and 11 pm.

 Sometimes emergencies happen when our water mains burst or sewers become blocked which means we need to turn the water or sewer off without warning.

-- Your water supply is lost for more than four hours – you will receive an additional $50 if this extends to more than 12 hours.
+- Your water supply is lost for more than 4 hours – you’ll receive an additional $50 if this extends to more than 12 hours.

-- We fail to restore a sewerage service within four hours – you will receive an additional $50 if this extends to more than 12 hours.
-This does not include sewer service interruptions caused by your pipe work
+- We fail to restore a sewerage service within 4 hours – you’ll receive an additional $50 if this extends to more than 12 hours.
+This doesn’t include sewer service interruptions caused by your pipe work.

-- You experience more than two unplanned water or sewerage interruptions during any 12 month period - $50 for the third and each subsequent unplanned interruption.
+- You experience more than 2 unplanned water or sewerage interruptions during any 12-month period – $50 for the third and each subsequent unplanned interruption.

-- You contact us about two or more separate water quality issues in a 12 month period - $50 for the third and each subsequent issue.
+- You contact us about 2 or more separate water quality issues in a 12-month period – $50 for the third and each subsequent issue.

-We know that sewage spills cause particular inconvenience and concern.
-We will therefore give the following rebates to customers if:
+We know sewage spills cause particular inconvenience and concern.
+We’ll therefore give the following rebates to customers if: